strider2112/updater-tool/README.md

 Installation (Root Required):
   1. Clone this repository, run the command: git clone https://github.com/strider2112/updater-tool
-  2. run the command: cd updater-tool
+  2. run the command: cd updater-tool && chmod +x install
   3. run the command: sudo ./install
   4. the programs can be run by executing "check-for-updates" and "updater".
 Depending on your system, they may require root. check-for-updates saves the updates.txt formatted file in /usr/local/share/updater-tool/data by default, with r/w permissions